deanmlittle/svm-nakamoto-payment-channels/Readme.md

 # Nakamoto Payment Channels

 The following contract presents a novel approach to off-chain scaling, repurposing existing wallet and RPC infrastructure to enable L1-validated [Nakamoto-style payment channels](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2013-April/002417.html).
-In Nakamoto payment channels, participants:
+In Nakamoto payment channels, participants will:

-1. Timelock some funds in a channel account with pre-determined unlocking condition(s).
+1. Timelock some funds behing a contract with some pre-determined unlocking conditions
-2. Create multiple version of the unlocking transaction offchiin, incrementing a counter each time.
+2. Create multiple version of the unlocking transaction offchain, incrementing a counter each time.
-3. Periodically commit the latest version of the transaction to the chain.
+3. When they wish to resolve the channel, either:
-4. Wait for the timelock to resolve the most recently comitted transaction, or unanimously sign to unlock the channel early.
+    - Publish the version of the transaction with the highest counter once the timelock matures, or:

-2. The parties create multiple versions of off-chain transactions updating
+    - Unanimously sign to finalize the channel before the timelock matures.

-2. The funds can be released before the time lock expired provided participants' agreed-upon conditions are met.
+By these simple rules, it is possible to scale onchain activity on a private server, or via direct peer-to-peer communications, without forgoing any of the protections and execution guarantees that an L1 blockchain provides.

-2.
+### SVM-specific implementation details
-At each state transition, a non-final
+By utilising the channel address as the blockhash of the transaction and changing to a custom RPC, we can make as many off-chain transactions as we like, using the transaction format itself as a data envelope.
+This is then subsequently validated by the contract using the Ed25519Signature instruction.

-1. Open a channel between N>1 participants
+To make this as painless as possible, we leverage several other libraries:

-2. Commit function
+__Solana Transaction Introspection__ - We leverage [solana-transaction-introspection](https://github.com/deanmlittle/solana-transaction-introspection) to handle verification, deserialization, and enforcement of account metas.
+It also enables us to define generic types that can be leveraged for both account struct and instruction deserialization.
-3. Finalize
+__Ed25519Instruction Deserialization__ - We leverage [solana-ed25519-instruction](https://github.com/deanmlittle/solana-ed25519-instruction) to deserialize the signature instruction.